+We need to talk about the worst breakfast foods.
+Why?
+Because I am a huge proponent for eating breakfast.
 Breakfast is often referred to as the most important meal of the day.
 I’m sure you’ve heard this, but does it actually happen?
-Between busy schedules, wrangling kids, or long commutes, it is often neglected!
+Between busy schedules, wrangling kids, or long commutes, it is often neglected.

 Taking extra time to make breakfast happen is always a good idea!

-Starting the day off right fuels your body, stabilizes blood sugars, and jumpstarts your metabolism.
-Not only is eating breakfast important, but you should also try to eat a better breakfast.
-What makes a better breakfast?
+Starting the day off right fuels your body, gives you energy, stabilizes blood sugars, and can help you feel more satiated and satisfied throughout the day.
+Not only is eating breakfast important, but you should also try to eat a balanced, nutrient dense breakfast.
+So what are the worst breakfast foods and what foods do I need to avoid?

 1. A Breakfast Without Protein